-Co-course coordinator for Clinical Management of Primary Care with Young Families (N658) and clinical faculty in Clinical Practicum – Primary Care with Young Families (N659).
+Co-course coordinator for Clinical Management of Primary Care with Young Families (N6580) and clinical faculty in Clinical Practicum – Primary Care with Young Families (N6590).

-Currently enrolled in a DNP Program focusing her research on Early Intervention Referral Improvement.
-Katie is examining the existing research and evidence-based practices identifying children at risk for or developmentally delayed, existing referral practices and improving access to services in a timely manner.
+Katie completed her DNP Program in 2022 and focused her work on Early Intervention Referral Improvement.
+She examined existing research and evidence-based practices identifying children at risk for or developmentally delayed, as well as the equity and access of referral practices.
+She continues to work improving access to services in a timely manner.